aimbob/JS-Wish-product-hider-v1.0/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This add-on was never submitted to Firefox so it's not available in the Firefox Add-on portal.
+These instructions will get you a copy of the project up and running on your local machine.

 * Download repository
 * Navigate to 'about:debugging' using Firefox